yahoo/node-bigfig/README.md

 ### `matcher(sectionContext, runContext, options)` <a name="matcher"></a>
 The default match algorithm.
-See "Customizing the Match Algorithm" below for details on how to replace this with your own algorithm.
+See [Customizing the Match Algorithm](#custom-match) below for details on how to replace this with your own algorithm.

 * `sectionContext` {Object} the context generated from the `__context?` keys in the source